Alexandros I zu Schleswig-Holstein-Sonderburg-Glücksburg, King of the Hellenes1

 Raine, Countess Spencer2

-As a result of her marriage, Raine McCorquodale was styled as Countess of Dartmouth.
 From 21 July 1948, her married name became Legge.
-She held the office of Member of the Westminster City Council between 1954 and 1965.1 She held the office of Member of the London County Council between 1958 and 1965, Lewisham West.1 As a result of her marriage, Raine McCorquodale was styled as Countess of Dartmouth on 16 October 1962.
+She held the office of Member of the Westminster City Council between 1954 and 1965.1 She held the office of Member of the London County Council between 1958 and 1965, Lewisham West.1 After her marriage, Raine McCorquodale was styled as Countess of Dartmouth on 16 October 1962.
 She held the office of Member of the Greater London Council in 1967, Richmond.1 From 14 July 1976, her married name became Spencer.
-As a result of her marriage, Raine McCorquodale was styled as Countess Spencer on 14 July 1976.
+After her marriage, Raine McCorquodale was styled as Countess Spencer on 14 July 1976.
 From 8 July 1993, her married name became de Chambrun.
-From January 1995, her married name became Spencer.4 She lived in 2000 at 24 Farm Street, Mayfair, London, England.4
+From January 1995, her married name became Spencer.4 She lived in 2000 at 24 Farm Street, Mayfair, London, EnglandG.4

 Children of Raine McCorquodale and Gerald Humphrey Legge, 9th Earl of Dartmouth